Facunare/Facunare/README.md

 ## I´m a **Full Stack Developer**

 I am an 18-year-old student and full-stack web developer.
-Passionate about computer science, I have experience in various projects and am completing my training as a Computer Technician.
-Additionally, I am a champion of Samsung Solve For Tomorrow 2023.
+Passionate about computer science, I have experience in several projects and I am completing my training as a Computer Technician.
+Additionally, I am the winner of Samsung Solve For Tomorrow 2023.
 I am embarking on my university career, constantly seeking to continue acquiring knowledge and contribute to technological progress.

 ## About me
 - 🏆 Samsung Solve For Tomorrow 2023 Champion - CitySensor